QubesUsersBerlin/QubesUsersBerlin.github.io/README.md

 # Monthly meetings

-We meet every third Tuesday of the month at [xHain](https://x-hain.de/de/page/calendar/), a hackerspace at [Grünberger Str.
-14](https://www.openstreetmap.org/node/803941786) in Friedrichshain.
+We meet every third Tuesday of the month at [xHain](https://x-hain.de/de/page/calendar/), a hackerspace at **Grünberger Str.
+16** in Friedrichshain.

 ## Next meeting

 ```
-Tuesday July 16, 19:00
+Tuesday August 20, 19:00
 ```

 ## Future meetings

 ```
-Tuesday August 20, 19:00
 Tuesday September 20, 19:00
 ```